Table of Contents

 Larry Hoover’s transfer to Vienna left a leadership vacuum at the prison in Pontiac.
 The iron hand of Hoover was not there anymore to quell uprisings among the inmates.

-In July 1987 a BGD inmate at Pontiac prison Billy “Zodiac” Jones died after swallowing a bag of cocaine during a struggle with guards searching his cell.
+In July 1987 the security guards at Pontiac prison entered the cell of a BGD inmate at Billy “Zodiac” Jones to search for any illegal substance there.
+Jones swallowed a bag of cocaine during struggle with guards and later died.
 Some inmates blamed the prison administration for the death of Jones and decided to avenge his death by murdering the Superintendent Robert Taylor.

 On September 3, 1987 Robert Taylor was murdered by two BGDs which was followed by arrests and investigation.
-When a BGD inmate Harry Martin was apprehended and charged for the conspiracy of the Superintendent’s murder.
+A BGD inmate Harry Martin was also arrested and charged for the conspiracy of the Superintendent’s murder.
 He was offered relaxation in his sentence if he cooperated with the investigators.
-Harry Martin claimed that Larry Hoover gave him the order to kill the Superintendent.
+Harry Martin claimed that Larry Hoover had given him the order to kill the Superintendent.

-Upon investigation it was proven that Larry Hoover had no ties to this, however, the damage was done because Harry Martin gave up lots of other information about how the BGDs were run and how they operated.
+Upon investigation it was proven that Larry Hoover had no link to the murder, however, damage had been done because Harry Martin gave up lots of other important information about the way the BGDs operated.
 This put Larry Hoover back on to the radar screens of the investigators and they started keeping a watchful eye on his activities.
 This was the turning point and the investigations that ensued ultimately resulted in his indictment in 1995.

-Harry Martin later lamented in the court proceedings that the promises of relaxation in his sentence were not honored, his son was killed and his wife and children had to leave her place and live somewhere else.
+Harry Martin later lamented in the court proceedings that the promises of relaxation in his sentence were not honored, his son was killed and his wife and the remaining children had to leave their place and live somewhere else.

 At the prison in Vienna, Larry Hoover had unlimited access to phone and had unrestricted time for visitors.
-There he lived a life of luxury enjoying new clothes, expensive jewelry, specially prepared food and private visitations from friends and loved ones.
+There he lived a life of luxury enjoying new clothes, expensive shoes and jewelry, specially prepared food and frequent visits from family, friends and loved ones.

-When other BGDs would be transferred to the Vienna facility, Larry Hoover would arrange for them to come and meet him.
-He would give them marijuana, money, cigarettes, whatever they wanted, and cultivate potential new middle-management leaders of the BGD gang in this way.
+When other BGDs were transferred to the Vienna prison, Larry Hoover welcomed them to come and meet him.
+He facilitated them by giving them marijuana, money, cigarettes and whatever they needed and wanted.
+In this way he cultivated future leaders of BGD gang.

 At that time Hoover shared those thoughts with only a very few of his closest partners.
 Better Growth and Development was discussed with a wider audience of the trusted top leadership of Black Gangster Disciples in 1990.

-In 1991, two things happened concurrently; Black Gangster Disciples started calling themselves Gangster Disciples dropping the “B” or “Black” out of their name, and Larry Hoover changed the name of his brainchild organization from Better Growth and Development to just Growth and Development, leaving out the word “Better” which was a part of his original 1987 plan.
+In 1991, two things happened concurrently.
+Black Gangster Disciples dropped the word “Black” from their name and started calling themselves Gangster Disciples; and Larry Hoover changed the name of his brainchild organization Better Growth and Development to just Growth and Development, leaving out the word “Better” which was a part of his original 1987 plan.

 In 1993, formation of Growth and Development was officially announced to the public and in 1994, Black Gangster Disciples declared themselves to be called Gangster Disciples, both abbreviated as GD.